 The Vietnam war from 1955 to 1975 devastated Vietnam’s society and economy.
 Post-war economic development was slow until the Vietnamese government initiated its "doi moi" (renovation) policy in 1986.
 Since then the country’s economy has grown steadily.

 Yet, despite this recent growth, poverty and inequality remain important issues for the country.
-In 2011, Vietnam’s GDP per person was US$3,500 – just one twelfth of Australia’s.
+Vietnam’s GDP per person is US$4,000 – just one tenth of Australia’s.
 Nearly one in every six people in Vietnam lives on less than $US1.25 a day.

 Extensive logging and deforestation also mean that the region’s regular typhoons and monsoonal floods impact more heavily on people in rural areas.